mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix showing the performance of models in predicting fixed versus variable instruction width on the ISADetect-BuildCross suite.
 The percentages represent the mean prediction accuracy across all models for each instruction width type classification. \label{fig:cm-isadetect-buildcross-instructionwidthtype}](./images/results/confusion-buildcrossall-instructionwidthtype-all-models.svg){ width=300px }

 \autoref{fig:buildcross-instructionwidthtype-by-model} aggregates the results across \acp{ISA}.
 With instruction width type as the target feature, it is even more prominent that the embedding models do not perform well when evaluating on the BuildCross dataset.
-The best performing model is the _Simple2d_ model, with an overall accuracy of 70.2% and a comparatively low standard deviation of 1.0%.
+The best performing model is the _Simple2d_ model, with a mean accuracy of 69.6%.

 \autoref{fig:buildcross-instructionwidthtype-by-isa} aggregates results across the different models.
+Once again, certain \acp{ISA} are consistently performing well, while others are systematically misclassified.

 \autoref{fig:cm-isadetect-buildcross-instructionwidthtype} aggregates the results across \acp{ISA} and models, and shows the confusion matrix.
 We see that the models are severely biased towards predicting fixed instruction width, to the point where true variable instruction width binaries are misclassified 68.7% of the time.